THE FILM PROGRAMME OF DOK.fest MÜNCHEN @HOME

 EL HOMBRE QUE VIÓ DEMASIADO – THE MAN WHO SAW TOO MUCH (Mexico 2015, Trisha Ziff, DOK.guest Canada).
 Enrique Metinides loves his job as much as it terrifies him.
 Since the age of nine, he has been photographing the scenes of accidents and is in high demand.
 This portrait reveals the fragility of life in his pictures as well as that of his own.

-CAMERAPERSON (USA 2016, Kirsten Johnson, DOK.international).
+CAMERAPERSON (United States 2016, Kirsten Johnson, DOK.international).
 CAMERAPERSON is a diary of memories and images – a collection of documentary footage from Kirsten Johnson’s 25-year career as a camera operator.
 A film about the influence of images on the way that we see the world.

-DRIES (Belgien, Frankreich, Deutschland 2016, Reiner Holzemer, DOK.panorama).
+DRIES (Belgium, France, Germany 2016, Reiner Holzemer, DOK.panorama).
 Light, effortless, finely crafted.
 This is how Dries Van Noten’s creations could be described – if it weren’t for his lust for perfection, poetry and the absolute.
 Fashion for lively, passionate people – “bigger than life.”

 MYSTERIOUS MASTERPIECE – COLD CASE TORRENTIUS (Netherlands 2016, Maarten de Kroon, DOK.panorama).
 A mysterious still life has the art world in suspense.
 To date no one has been able to explain how Torrentius, one of the most infamous libertines of the 17th century, could achieve such photographic perfection.
 An absorbing thriller from the world of art history.